ucm-lbqc/moltiverse/README.md

 6. Developing a new protocol

-The [c1.yml](/data/c1.yml) configuration file defines essential collective variables that govern the C1 protocol's behavior.
+The [c1.yml](/data/c1.yml) configuration file defines essential collective variables that govern an example protocol's behavior.
-When adapting the protocol to larger molecules, such as peptides or macrocycles, it is necessary to modify the upper and lower limits of the radius of gyration, along with other relevant variables as needed.
+When adapting the protocol to larger molecules, such as peptides, it is necessary to modify the upper and lower limits of the radius of gyration, along with other relevant variables as needed.
 Then pass the new protocol file to the -p option, as:

    ```bash
    moltiverse -l molecule.smi --procs 2 -p path-to-new_protocol.yml